koalagon/groceryco/README.md

 - Domain service layer uses Facade pattern.
 This service layer works like a bridge between Presentation and Domain model, also repositoy access and domain model access happen in here.
 - Repository pattern is used to access data.
 Because I used generic repository interface and all basic concrete classes are implemented, the data storage can be easily changed from file system to DB or REST server.
 - Strategy pattern and factory pattern is used to determin pricing policy. **If there's multiple promotions, e.g. on-sale and group-sale per product, the application will choose the lowest price strategy as a default.** This strategy can be changed from App.Config file for simplicity.
+- I didn't use DI framework, but it could be used from Kiosk application.
+So IRepository and ISaleService implementation can be injected.

 # Assumption & Limitation
 - Product price, sub-total, grand-total are between decimal.MinValue and decimal.MaxValue